Chapter 2. Preparing for a RHEL conversion

 Replace satellite.example.com with the hostname of your Satellite server.

-You must perform the conversion from the latest version of the OS to use the rollback feature in case the conversion fails.
-For more information, see Rollback.
+You must perform the conversion with the latest packages from the minor version of the OS that is supported for conversion to use the rollback feature in case the conversion fails.
+For more information, see Conversion rollback.